Holy Cross Day

 And sustain us with your Holy Spirit.

-We pray for our sisters and brothers members of the Evangelical Lutheran Church in Tanzania.
+We pray for our sisters and brothers members of the Methodist Church of Fiji and Rotuma.

 To my humble supplication